nd1012/CSV-Parser/CSV-Parser DocFx/index.md

 Find all methods as asynchronous versions, having the `Async` postfix.

+For working with dictionaries, you can use the property `AsDictionaries` or the methods `ReadDictionary` and `ReadDictionaryAsync`.

+Per default when reading a header/row, the size is limited to 80KB.
+To adjust this value, you can modify these values at construction time:

+- `bufferSize`: Read buffer size in bytes (= maximum header/row size (default: 80KB))
+- `chunkSize`: Chunk size in bytes (how many bytes to read before trying to match a header/row from the buffer (default: 4KB))

 ### Reading/writing objects

 In order to be able to read/write objects, you need to define a mapping.
 This mapping is responsible for telling the CSV-Parser from which property to get a row field value, and to which property to write a field value from a row.
-The mapping also supports value factories which can convert a value.
+The mapping also supports value factories which can convert a value, and value validation.

 ```cs
 Dictionary<int,CsvMapping> mapping = CsvParser.CreateMapping(